 - "As you can probably imagine, leg- and headroom were more than adequate in the second-row seats, and I fit pretty comfortably into the bench seat in back." -- The Dallas Morning News (ESV)

-The Escalade comes with standard features like a 10-speaker Bose surround sound system, navigation, Bluetooth, USB port, rearview camera, rear parking sensors and tri-zone automatic climate zone.
+The Escalade comes with standard features like a 10-speaker Bose surround sound system, navigation, Bluetooth, USB port, rearview camera, rear parking sensors and tri-zone automatic climate control.
 Available features or features standard on higher trims include a power sunroof, a rear-seat entertainment system, blind zone alert and heated and cooled cupholders.

 The majority of reviewers say the audio and climate controls are well-placed and easy to reach.
 One test driver says that the navigation system is one of the best on the market.
 Another critic dislikes the infotainment system and found it hard to pair a smartphone.